vic-torr/machines-monitor/README.md

 A simple algorithm was chosen to control the elevator.
 It assumes  a uniform distribution of requests and destinations between the floors:

-- The elevator has Capacity of X peoples.
+- The elevator has a capacity of X peoples.

 - As long as there’s someone inside or ahead of the elevator who wants to go in the current direction, keep heading in that direction.